 The best time to thin the seedlings is when they have grown at least 3-4 leaves and the height is about 3-4 inches.
 You don’t need to do any thinning if you buy the seedlings from the garden center or nursery.
 You can just transplant one seedling in the pot.
 Just make sure you pick the best possible seedling when you buy.

-How to fertilize the bitter melon plant?
+11. Provide fertilizer to the bitter melon plant

 I prefer adding compost to the potting soil when preparing the pot.
 This gives it a good texture, adds nutrients, and beneficial microorganisms.
 You can even apply the compost every month to the potting soil so it keeps adding nutrients to it.